On This Day In Judy Garland’s Life And Career – November 28

 November 28, 1939: Judy’s regular weekly appearance on “The Pepsodent Show Starring Bob Hope” for NBC Radio.
 No recording is known to exist.
 It’s unknown what Judy sang.

 November 28, 1940: Here’s something fun.
-This ad from “The News Journal” in Wilmington, Delaware, promotes a giveaway of a picture of Judy Garland “As she appears in her first grown role as ‘Little Nellie Kelly’ now showing at Loew’s Theater, will be placed at the foot of the stairs to remind you not to miss this swell picture.”
+This ad from “The News Journal” in Wilmington, Delaware, promotes a giveaway of a picture of Judy Garland: “As she appears in her first grown role as ‘Little Nellie Kelly’ now showing at Loew’s Theater, will be placed at the foot of the stairs to remind you not to miss this swell picture.”

 Check out The Judy Room’s Filmography Pages on Little Nellie Kelly here.

 November 28, 1940: Judy posed for a series of promotional photos for Ziegfeld Girl in the costume she wore in the “Laugh?
 I Thought I’d Split My Sides” number in the film.
-She also posed for portraits with co-star Jackie Cooper.
+She also posed with co-star Jackie Cooper.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!